TELEVISION POLICY MANUAL

 Smoking is not allowed inside any building on the Tech campus, this includes the studio, control room, or master control.

 Do not rewire equipment, or attempt to fix equipment.
-If you feel that a piece of equipment is not working properly, contact the Engineer or the Director of Broadcasting.
+If you feel that a piece of equipment is not working properly, contact the broadcast engineer.

 The studio may not be used as storage space for any students.
 Personal items left in the studio will be disposed of every Friday.